Apologetics, Culture, etc.

 Daniel Resources.

-Includes Robert Dick Wilson's book on Daniel.
+Includes Robert Dick Wilson's book on Daniel, and some other writings.

 Biblia Hebraica.
 A course in biblical Hebrew.